itanhe/DeepBBS/README.md

 - scikit-learn=0.23.2
 - tqdm

-or can be install the environment.yml file:
+or it can be installed with the environment.yml file:
 ```shell
 conda env create -f environment.yml
 ```